siteorigin/docs/page-builder/hooks/html.md

 ### Inside Rows Before and After

-You can output additional content inside the rows and before/after the cells have been added
+You can output additional content inside the rows and before/after the cells have been added.

 ```php
 // Row Container